SYDsCorner/PyBer_Analysis/README.md

 ## Challenge Summary:

-	Based on the results, the first thing that I would like to recommend to the CEO is to make more advertisements in suburban and rural areas to encourage more people to become drivers and to encourage more people use our rideshare service.
-Second, I would recommend that the company makes a promotion for a period of time to decrease the fare per ride in rural areas until the number of riders increases.
-Third, since there are more riders in urban areas, we can increase the fare per ride in rush hours.
+- Based on the results,
+   - The first thing that I would like to recommend to the CEO is to make more advertisements in suburban and rural areas to encourage more people to become drivers and to encourage more people use our rideshare service.
+   - Second, I would recommend that the company makes a promotion for a period of time to decrease the fare per ride in rural areas until the number of riders increases.
+   - Third, since there are more riders in urban areas, we can increase the fare per ride in rush hours.